-DINOSAUR RIDGE METROPOLITAN DISTRICT RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES OF THE GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES YEAR ENDED DECEMBER 31, 2022
+DINOSAUR RIDGE METROPOLITAN DISTRICT RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES OF THE GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES YEAR ENDED DECEMBER 31, 2023

-Net Change in Fund Balances - Governmental Funds \$ (234,291) Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
-In the statement of activities, capital outlay is not reported as an expenditure.
-However, the statement of activities will report as depreciation expense, the allocation of the cost of any depreciable asset over the estimated useful life of the asset.
-Capital outlay, the conveyance of capital assets to other governments and depreciation expense in the current period are as follows: Capital Outlay Depreciation Dedication of Assets 59,904 (25,025) (7,720,168) The issuance of long-term debt (e.g., issuance of bonds, the receipt of Developer advances) provides current financial resources to governmental funds, while the repayment of long-term debt consumes the current financial resources of governmental funds.
+Net Change in Fund Balances - Total Governmental Funds \$ 130,695 Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
+In the statement of activities capital outlay is not reported as an expenditure.
+However, the statement of activities will report as depreciation expense the allocation of the cost of any depreciable asset over the estimated useful life of the asset.
+Therefore, this is the amount of capital outlay, depreciation and dedication of capital assets to other governments, in the current period.
+Depreciation Expense (25,026) The issuance of long-term debt (e.g. bonds, leases) provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of government funds.
 Neither transaction, however, has any effect on net position.
-Also, governmental funds report the effect of premiums, discounts, and similar items when debt is first issued, whereas these amounts are deferred and amortized in the statement of activities.
-The net effect of these differences in the treatment of long-term debt and related items is as follows: Principal Payment 585,000 Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
-Amortization of Bond Premium 2,240 Accrued Interest on Developer Advance - Change in Liability Accrued Interest on Bonds - Change in Liability (14,056) (71,317) Change in Net Position of Governmental Activities \$ (7,417,713)
+Bond Principal Developer Advance 635,000 (50,000) Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
+Accrued Interest Payable - Change in Liability Accrued Interest Payable Developer Advance - Change in Liability Amortization of Bond Premium (76,457) (14,725) 2,140 Changes in Net Position of Governmental Activities \$ 601,627

-DINOSAUR RIDGE METROPOLITAN DISTRICT GENERAL FUND STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCE - BUDGET AND ACTUAL YEAR ENDED DECEMBER 31, 2022
+DINOSAUR RIDGE METROPOLITAN DISTRICT GENERAL FUND STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCE - BUDGET AND ACTUAL YEAR ENDED DECEMBER 31, 2023